B1) PCFG

 A PCFG uses exactly the same structure as a CFG, with four components:

-• Terminal symbols (T): the final elements that appear in the result.
-Examples: the words “le” (the), “chat” (cat), “mange” (eats).
-By convention, they are written in lowercase or enclosed in quotes.
+- Terminal symbols (T): the final elements that appear in the result.
+Examples: the words “the”, “cat”, “eats”.
+By convention, they are written in lowercase or in quotes.

-The difference from a classic CFG?
-In a PCFG, each rule is annotated with a probability in square brackets [p], where p is a number between 0 and 1.
+The difference with a classic CFG?
+In a PCFG, each rule is annotated with a probability in brackets $[p]$, where $p$ is a number between 0 and 1.

 S → NP VP [0.8] # A sentence = noun phrase + verb phrase (80%)